Short Bio:

 “Engaging for the eye, ear, mind and heart…Surprising moments of depth in topic and vocal drama…A rich performance that deserves to be heard far and wide.”

-~ Lute Society of America Quarterly Journal
+~ review by Jocelyn Nelson, Lute Society of America Quarterly Journal

 “The New York quartet Good Pennyworths was a hit at the 2009 Boston Early Music Festival.
 Their first recording, drawn from that concert, included a neat arrangement of Robert Morley’s best known madrigal, It Was a Lover and His Lass.
 They continue with… more raucous or suggestive songs, typical of the newfound confidence of a populist society.
 In Heigh Ho!
 For a Husband, a young maid cries, ‘I will have a husband, be he old or young!’ and then revises her ideas.
 In the more raunchy Bugle Britches, a farm girl tempts a soldier into the hayloft, and, well, you know the rest.”